 Men need to consume foods high in zinc like brown rice, lentils, beans, organic nuts and seeds.

 Good fats provide key building blocks for every cell in our body and are vital for fertility.
-It is thought that a high fat low carbohydrate diet can help improve fertility by reducing inflammation and balancing hormones.
-Introduce good fats omega 3 by eating more oily fish like salmon, mackerel, sardines, trout, nuts and seeds like chia, flaxseed, sunflower and pumpkin.
+It is thought that a high-fat-low-carbohydrate diet can help improve fertility by reducing inflammation and balancing hormones.

 For the ultimate in nutrition, include a variety of different coloured fruit and vegetables in your diet, try to get a variety of colour on your plate at every meal.